Peasants to Puddles

-He should also be commemorated on the Nantyglo & Blaina War Memorial, but doesn't seem to be listed on any of the online sites, so this will need further investigation.
-We do have photos of another form of memorial to Edwin though.
+I do have photos of another form of memorial for Edwin.
 The government of the time decided to issue a small bronze plaque to the next of kin of all fallen British servicemen and women.
 A couple of years ago Edwin's plaque appeared on Ebay and we managed to buy it.
 Unfortunately they spelled his name wrong and put Edward Charles on the plaque instead of Edwin, but as the only Edward Charles Rowberry we know of was born 30 years after the end of the war, this plaque must be our Edwin's.

 In researching Edwin's final days, several sites have been invaluable, so I've included links to some of them here.

 The Commonwealth War Graves Commission is a great site to start with to give you the basic details you would need to then start digging deeper: